dustinpfister/blog_posts/_posts/vuejs-example-idle-game-over-time.md

 ## 2 - The vuejs instance

 Now for the vue instance for this idle game example, here I have an updated template that will display a progress bar that is the amount of time until the next mine count to be prefromed.
+I also added a number of methods for loading, saving and reseting a save state which is another basic feature that I added at this point thus far.
+Yet another chnage that was made was the introduction of a basic app loop in the mounted lifecycle hook, I am not sure if this is the ideal way to go about having a main app loop for a project such as this but I will be needing something to that effect for the resource gain over time features.

 ```js
 var vm = new Vue({